Private From Whom? Minimal Information Leakage in Auctions: First-Price Auctions

-Although the sealed-bid protocol is minimally bidder-informative, this does not immediately imply that it lies on the privacy Pareto frontier.\footnote{For example, in the second-price auction setting, we will show that the sealed-bid second-price auction protocol does not lie on the privacy Pareto frontier.} Instead, we must show that all information learned by the auctioneer in the sealed-bid protocol cannot be omitted without giving bidders additional information.
-We use \cref{lem:auctioneer-distinguishes-both-rows} to show that the unique way to preserve minimal bidder-informativeness requires the auctioneer fully distinguishing bidders' types.
+Although the sealed-bid first-price auction protocol reveals no unnecessary information to bidders, this does not immediately imply that it lies on the Privacy Frontier.\footnote{For example, in the second-price auction setting, the sealed-bid auction does not lie on the Privacy Frontier.} We prove \cref{prop:fpa-descending-and-sealed-bid-on-frontier} in two parts.
+For the descending auction, we verify both conditions of \cref{thm:suff-conditions-frontier} directly: Ex-Post Potential Pivotality follows no unnecessary information being revealed to the auctioneer as query potentially pivotal at the realized profile itself.
+No Avoidable Bidder Distinctions holds because a losing bidder's experience---the set of prices at which they declined the object---is exactly the complement of what the auctioneer learns about them.
+For the sealed-bid auction, we verify the conditions of \cref{prop:static-protocol-privacy-frontier-condition} (as a sealed-bid mechanism is static), which shows that revealing no unnecessary information to bidders requires the auctioneer to fully distinguish bidders' types.